juanmanuelug/Civitas-Ruby/README.md

 # Civitas-Ruby
-Adaptation of the board game Monopoly
+Adaptation of the board game Monopoly.
+Made with @Lisenk20
+University project